OSW3/symfony-ux/docs/components/navbar.md

-# Header
+# Navbar

 ## What is it about ?

-Create the header componet.
+Create the navbar component.